romandariana/adi-kuiper-gen/docs/quick-start.rst

 - ADI tools: None (can be enabled as needed)

 This configuration creates what we call the "Basic Image" that includes only essential components.
 For details on exactly what stages and components are included in this basic build, see the Basic Image section under Kuiper Versions.

+For ADI evaluation boards, you can configure your target hardware now by setting ``ADI_EVAL_BOARD`` and ``CARRIER`` in the config file, or configure later after deployment.
+See :doc:`Hardware Configuration <hardware-configuration>` for further information.

 For customization options, see the :doc:`Configuration <configuration>` section.